 When German anti-prostitution advocates talk about the situation of prostitution in Germany, we hear the same responses, over and over: “You’ve got to be kidding!” or “How is this possible?”
 When we do presentations in other countries, people in the audience will often start to cry or ask for a break after 15 minutes to get some fresh air.
 The same presentations in Germany cause outrage as well, but we’ve noticed that people have become so accustomed to the situation, their emotional response is subdued.
 In fact, German men will often openly and proudly out themselves as sex buyers at abolitionist events.
-There is no shame in being a “john” (someone who buys prostitutes) in Germany.
+There is no shame in being a commercial sex buyer in Germany.
 This is an obvious and alarming sign that decades of legalized prostitution have shaped society.

-When we uncover serious violations of human rights, as is the case in prostitution, it is our responsibility to do something about it.
+When we uncover serious violations of human rights, as is the case in prostitution and trafficking, it is our responsibility to do something about it.
 If we take an honest look at the situation in Germany, it is clear that action is sorely needed.

 The German “Underground”